HippoDippo/bootstrap/README.md

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com) and publicly hosted on GitHub Pages at <https://getbootstrap.com>.
+Bootstrap's Documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com) and publicly hosted on GitHub Pages at <https://getbootstrap.com>.
 The docs may also be run locally.

 ### Running documentation locally